 This is the main difference.
-The bail mechanism has been moved to the opposite bail arm, which is something that Shimano has been doing in a few other models for 2 or 3 years now.
-In the classic rotor design, one side of the rotor has both the bail arm and the bail mechanism, therefore more material would have to be integrated into the opposite side of the rotor that has no other purpose but to balance it out.
-By moving the bail mechanism to the opposite side, weight would be evenly spread and that extra balancing weight could be removed.
-It's a smart way to reduce weight, especially when they insist on putting metal rotors on the Stella series, both fresh and saltwater versions.
-If the above seems confusing or sounds wrong, think of it in terms of apples and oranges.
+Bail mechanism has been moved to the opposite rotor arm, which is something that Shimano has been doing in a few other models for 2 or 3 years now.
+In the classic rotor design, one side of the rotor has both the bail arm and the bail mechanism, therefore more material would have to be integrated into the opposite side of the rotor for no other purpose than to balance it out.
+By moving the bail mechanism to the opposite side, weight would be evenly spread and that extra balancing weight wouldn't be needed.
+If this seems confusing, think of it in terms of apples and oranges.
 Imagine a rotor that is completely empty and balances on its own.
 Then you add two oranges to one of its sides, and now you need to balance them with two apples on the other side.
-Then remove one orange and hold it in your hand, and now you'll have to remove an apple from the other side and throw it away to balance it.
-Next remove the other apple and throw it away, and put the orange in your hand in its place, and it balances again with two apples out of the picture.
+Then remove one orange and hold it in your hand, consequently you'll have to remove an apple from the other side and throw it away to balance it.
+Next remove the other apple and throw it away, and put the orange that's in your hand in its place.
+Now it balances again with two apples out of the picture.

 With the bail mechanism on the other side of the rotor, the bail wire needed to be more firmly fixed into the end piece which now holds the spring power, so this deep deep indentation was employed.
-I mean that thing is so deep you can fill it with water and keep live bait in it!
-Well, not really, but you get my point.
+I mean that thing is so deep you can fill it with water and keep live bait in it.
+Well, not really, but you get the idea.

 Looking behind the rotor reveals the several stages of water protection this area has.
-The new flange shield (yellow arrow) reduces the gap between the rotor and flange at the back making it more difficult for water to get in.
-Water that does get it though will have to navigate a U shaped narrow path formed by the standing edge (red arrow right side) fitting into its grove in the rotor (red arrow left side).
+The new silver flange shield (yellow arrow) reduces the gap between the rotor and flange making it harder for water to get in.
+Water that does get in would then have to navigate a U shaped narrow maze formed by the standing wall (red arrow right side) fitting into its groove in the rotor (red arrow left side).
 Any crafty bits of water that pass these hurdles would then have to face the 4.stage seal (blue arrow right side) which fits tightly around its sleeve (blue arrow left side).
 I left that sleeve attached to the rotor to show its working position.
 There is a hidden O ring seal between that sleeve and the rotor's neck.

-Close up on the 4 stage seal.
-It begins with a first wall that curves backwards (red arrow) to trap small amounts of water and keep it from going further.
-If there is too much water and this wall doesn't work, water will be met by the upper lip of the seal (blue arrow).
-That should be the end of it, but in cases of high water pressure some of it might pass through and be met with the grease-filled compartment (yellow arrow).
-Beyond that there is a final seal lip (green arrow), but I can't imagine it ever be needed unless the rest of the seal is physically damaged or something.
-This very effective sealing debuted in the 2013 Stella SW then quickly trickled down to other models further down the line, most notably the current Saragosa SW and Spheros SW who have the exact same arrangement including the U shaped maze.
+Closeup on the 4 stage seal.
+It begins with a wall (red arrow) that curves backwards to trap small amounts of water and keep them from going further.
+If there is too much water for this wall to handle, water will be met by the upper lip of the seal (blue arrow).
+That should be the end of it, but in cases of high water pressure some of it might still pass the lip and be met with the 3rd stage which is the grease-filled compartment (yellow arrow).
+Beyond that there is a final seal lip (green arrow), but I can't imagine it ever being needed unless the rest of the seal is physically damaged or something.
+This very effective sealing debuted in the 2013 Stella SW then quickly trickled down to other models further down the line, most notably the 2014 Saragosa SW and 2014 Spheros SW, both of which have the exact same arrangement including the U shaped maze.

-Now this is a surprise, and not the good kind.
+Now that's a surprise, and not the good kind.
 The 19' Stella SW comes with an externally mounted, plastic housed anti-reverse clutch.
-Yep, the design that for the past 18 years was relegated to lesser Shimano reels from the Twin Power SW all the way down to the Sedona FI.
-Let me explain why I believe it's a severe downgrade
+Yep, the design that for the past 18 years has been relegated to lesser Shimano reels from the Twin Power SW all the way down to the $35 Cazna FA.

-Previously the clutch assembly was covered by a metal cap screwed directly into a body extension, now there is a plastic cover with 4 screws, identical to the setup found in the Spheros and Saragosa.
-The screws have mounted O rings to keep water out in all the these three reels.
+In previous generations the internal clutch assembly was covered by a metal cap screwed directly into the body, now the external clutch is covered by a plastic cup that has 4 screws instead, identical to the setup found in the 2014 Spheros SW and 2014 Saragosa SW.
+The screws have mounted O rings to keep water out, again just like the Spheros/Saragosa.

-Here is the plastic clutch housing (blue arrow), and the red arrow points the cover seal.
-Same as in the Spheros and Saragosa.
+Beneath that plastic cover sits the plastic clutch housing (blue arrow), and the red arrow points the cover seal.
+Once more everything matches the Spheros/Saragosa.

-Here it is, the same design used all the way down to entry level reels, and I inset the one from the Spheros and Saragosa in the bottom of the picture so you won't think I'm exaggerating.
-The different number of pins is due to different size groups, the one inset being from 20K size.
+Here is the 19' Stella SW's clutch, the same design used all the way down to entry level reels.
+I inset the clutch of the Spheros and Saragosa in the bottom right of the picture so you won't think I'm exaggerating.
+The different number of brake cylinders is due to different size classes, the one inset being from 20K Spheros/Saragosa.

 Cover off, and again I inset the one from the lesser reels.
 Same design, same springs, same operation, same everything.
 Look at how the main clutch ring is now keyed to the plastic housing, instead of being directly keyed to the metal frame as in the past.

 And this is how that plastic housing itself is attached to the body; a series of moulded plastic protrusions that mate with notches in the reel's frame and bearing cover as arrows of similar colours indicate.
 No direct connection between the clutch ring and the frame, instead plastic bits do that job and 4 screws press down on the whole thing.
-These are the facts and you can feel about it as you will, but my own opinion is that it's a big leap backwards that erases much of what used to set the Stella SW reels apart from lesser models.
+These are the facts and you can feel about it as you will, but my own opinion is it's a big leap backwards which erases much of what used to set the Stella SW reels apart from lesser models.
 Yes, this design was once in the 1998 Stella SW (Stella F), but it's 21 years later and the demands and expectations from heavy duty reels have dramatically changed.
-This one does its job and stops the rotor of the 19' Stella, albeit with what I feel is more sponginess than a firm stop, still I want the redundancy of power secured by the full metal grip of the previous generations.
-It's a good thing that my tests showed that the drag does not come close to the maximum claimed numbers, because I believe this clutch would be in serious trouble if subjected to those claimed numbers.
-There is a good reason why Shimano itself decided to replace this design with the full metal grip almost 2 decades ago and relegated this one to lesser reels and lighter duty freshwater ones.
-Moving on.

-The main ball bearing now goes directly into the frame, which is a good thing.
-If you recall, 6 years ago I found the rotor of the 2013 Stella to be unstable and shaking too much, and concluded that it was due to a redundant ring installed between the bearing and the frame in sizes 8000 and up of that model.
-I inset that part from the 13' review in the picture for guidance, and you can read it here.
-That ring is now gone, and the rotor of the new Stella is stable.
+The main ball bearing now goes directly into the frame in the mid-sized 8000/10000/14000 which is an improvement over the previous generation.
+If you recall, 6 years ago I found the rotor of the 2013 Stella to be unstable and shaking too much, and concluded that it stems from an extra ring installed between the bearing and the frame in sizes 8000 and up of that 13' model.
+I inset that part from the 13' Stella review in the picture for guidance, and you can read it here.
+That ring is now gone in the mid-sized 19' Stellas and their rotors are stable, and while the ring remains in bigger ones the tolerance is certainly better and there is barely any play.
 Respect to Shimano for making things right.

 To get inside the gearbox a few pieces need to come off, including the rotor brake ring which is new to this size class.
-Previously 8K/10K/14K reels had a ring that when engaged by the brake lever would slide with it on the frame, now this size class comes with a fixed ring against which the lever rubs just like in previous generation's 18K/20K/30K sizes.
-Both designs work fine.
-I think the change is an effort to simplify and streamline production by using the same design across more reels.
+Previously 8K/10K/14K reels had "toothed" rings that would get captured by the brake lever then slide on the frame, now this medium size class comes with a fixed ring against which the brake lever rubs just like in larger 18K/20K/30K reels.
+Sizes 4K/5K/6K of the new Stella SW still have the toothed ring though.
+Both designs work fine, but I find the fixed ring to have a slightly stronger grip on the rotor.

-The plastic rear body bumper then needs to come off.
+The plastic rear body bumper also needs to come off.
 Another change seen here is the new location of the draining slots further back, which makes more sense and allows water to drain out when the reel is held at an angle as in during active use, or when it's vertical as in a gunnel or a rod rack.
-The previous location of these slots only allowed water to drain out when the reel was horizontal or near horizontal, which was strange.
+The previous location of these slots only allowed water to drain out when the reel was horizontal or near horizontal, so this is another improvement.

-To remove the top screw of the rear body bumper that rubber plug needs to come out, and a straightened hook does the trick every time.
-Funny how this photo of the hooked plug extremely resembles one from the previous generation's review, which is completely coincidental.
-Sitting in the same garage, on the same chair, removing the same part the exact same way, then taking a nearly identical photo, but between these two very similar moments 6 full years of ageing, hundreds of people met, countless new experiences, loved ones taken away, tears and pain, travels to far corners of the earth, cheating death once, yet I'm back as if I've never left that original moment.
-I wonder what will happen between now and the time I take apart the next generation, or if that would even happen at all.
+To remove the top screw of the rear body bumper this rubber plug needs to come out, and a straightened hook does the trick every time.
+After taking this photo it hit me that when I reviewed the previous version 6 years earlier I also used a straightened hook to remove that plug and took an almost identical photo, and it's all completely coincidentally.
+Sitting in the same garage, on the same chair, removing the same part the exact same way and taking a nearly identical photo, but between these two very similar moments 6 full years of travelling to far corners of the world, meeting hundreds of new people, buying loved ones, victories and defeats, almost dying once, yet I'm back as if I've never left that original moment.
+I wonder what will happen between now and the time I take apart the next generation, or if that will even happen at all.
 Life is weird, isn't it?